 First of all, let me tell you one thing.
-This article is purely for educating people about how phishing works and how should they prevent phishing scams.
-Please don’t use these techniques for any malicious purposes.
+This article is written only for educating people about how phishing works and how should they prevent phishing scams.
+Please don’t use these techniques for malicious purposes.

 What is Phishing?

 Phishing is a most popular technique used for hacking passwords and stealing sensitive information like credit cards, banking username & passwords etc. Phishing aka fishing attack is a process of creating a duplicate copy or a clone of a reputed website in the intention of stealing user’s password or other sensitive information like credit card details.
 It is easy for anyone who is having little technical knowledge to get a phishing page done and that is why this method is so popular.

 Phishing scams prompts users to enter sensitive details at a fake webpage (phishing page) whose look and feel are very identical to legitmate webpages.
 In most cases, the only difference is URL.
 URL can also be spoofed in some cases if the legitmate website is vulnerable.